realAbitbol/forsenKKona/README.md

 It's automatically updated each time I push
 Remember to map a port (server is listening on 3000/tcp) and provide the required environment variables (see .env-sample)

+## Ideas for future updates (might or might not be implemented)

+- Use toad-scheduler (or a simpler alternative) instead of using timeouts
+- Implement perfect farming
+- Implement even more perfect farming by reading the bot replies
+- Implement dynamically configurable facts and spam presets
+- Succeed in having a good bootstrap UI or replace it with another CSS library (Flycast ?)

 ## That's all folks

 Use responsibly and have fun bajs ![forsenE](https://cdn.frankerfacez.com/emoticon/545961/1)